AdamMiftahelidrissi/ThirdWheel-Couples-Budgeting/README.md

 - [Technologies Used](#technologies-used)

 ## Features
-BudgetApp provides the following core features:
+BudgetApp boasts a robust set of features that ensure a comprehensive and user-centric financial tracking experience:
-- **Cross-platform Compatibility**: Single codebase for a consistent user experience on both Android and iOS.
+- **Cross-platform Compatibility**: A single codebase for a consistent experience across Android and iOS.
-- **Minimalistic UI**: A clean and intuitive interface that simplifies financial management.
+- **Minimalistic UI**: Clean, intuitive design that emphasizes simplicity and clarity.
-- **User Account Management**: Users can create accounts, log in, and reset passwords.
+- **User Account Management**: Supports secure account creation, login, and password recovery.
 - **Comprehensive Financial Tracking**:
-  - **Home Screen**: Displays total income, expenses, and net balance, with options to add categories and transactions.
+  - **Home Screen**: An overview of total income, expenses, and net balance, with the ability to add categories and transactions.
-  - **Transactions Screen**: Lists all transactions sorted by date.
+  - **Transactions Screen**: Displays all transactions in a chronological list.
-  - **Balances Screen**: Manages assets, liabilities, and savings accounts, along with net worth calculation.
+  - **Balances Screen**: Offers detailed management of assets, liabilities, and savings accounts, along with net worth calculation.
-  - **Budget Screen**: Provides a visual overview of budget utilization with color-coded progress bars.
+  - **Budget Screen**: Features dynamic progress bars that provide a visual overview of budget utilization with color-coded indicators.
 - **Category and Budget Creation**:
-  - Add **income** and **expense** categories.
+  - Create and manage **income** and **expense** categories.
-  - Set budgets for expense categories with visual indicators that change from teal to yellow to red as spending approaches the limit.
+  - Set budgets for expense categories with visual alerts that shift from teal to yellow to red as spending nears limits.
 - **Account Customization**:
-  - Supports various account types under assets (e.g., debit cards, real estate), liabilities (e.g., credit cards, loans), and savings (e.g., retirement, vacation).
+  - Supports diverse account types, such as assets (e.g., debit cards, real estate), liabilities (e.g., credit cards, loans), and savings (e.g., retirement funds, vacation savings).

 ## Screenshots

-The following screenshots demonstrate BudgetApp's functionality on **iOS**, highlighting its cross-platform design:
+Here are the screenshots demonstrating BudgetApp's functionality on **iOS**, highlighting its cross-platform design and user-friendly interface:

 ### User Authentication
 #### Login Screen
 ![Login Screen](./ThirdWheel%20Screenshots/Login/Login%20Screen.png)
-*The user login page, allowing access to the app.*
+*The login page for user access to the app.*

 #### Create Account Screen
 ![Create Account Screen](./ThirdWheel%20Screenshots/Login/Create%20Account%20Screen.png)